-Allegedly defective designs or manufacture of allegedly defective products exposes us to the risk of product liability claims and product recalls, resulting in substantial costs, write-offs and potential delays in our shipment of product to customers, decreased demand for products, loss of revenue and cash flow, reputational damage, costs of related litigation, increases in our insurance premiums and increased scrutiny by regulatory agencies, and claims by our customers and may trigger the dissolution of partnerships or collaborative relationships.
+Allegedly defective designs or manufacture of allegedly defective products exposes us to the risk of product liability claims and product recalls, resulting in substantial costs, write-offs and potential delays in our shipment of product to customers, decreased demand for products, loss of revenue and cash flow, reputational damage, costs of related litigation, increases in our insurance premiums and increased scrutiny by regulatory agencies, claims by our customers and may trigger the dissolution of partnerships or collaborative relationships.
+The occurrence of certain of these events may trigger an event of default under our Credit Agreement.
 While we will seek to mitigate our loss by obtaining appropriate insurances and appropriate contractual protections, if we are unable to maintain our insurance at an acceptable cost or on acceptable terms with adequate coverage, or negotiate appropriate contractual protections or otherwise protect against potential product liability claims, we will be exposed to significant liabilities.
 Recalls would harm our business and compromise the performance of our obligations to our customers and would have a material adverse effect on our business and financial results and may result in claims by our customers or partners and may trigger the dissolution of partnerships or collaborative relationships.
 Any claim for damages by our customers or other claim against us could be substantial.